Particl-Community/academy/basicswap-guides/basicswapguides_liquidity_bot.rst

 By default, :term:`BasicSwap` allows offers to be published on the order book for a maximum of 48 hours.
 This is due to the nature of the :term:`SecureMessaging` (SMSG) networking protocol used to propagate offers on the network.

-The :guilabel:`createoffers.py` script lets you maintain your offer persistently up on the order book and dynamically manage its parameters.
+The :guilabel:`createoffers.py` script enables you to keep your offers consistently on the order book, while also dynamically managing their parameters.

 Automatically Republish Offer and Adjust Prices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^